weronika3861/fee-calculator/README.md

 ### PragmaGO.TECH Interview Test - Fee Calculation

-Project presents a solution using the Symfony 7.2 framework
+Project presents a solution using the Symfony 7.2 framework.

+---

 ### Project Setup and Testing Instructions